 The Sanctuary of the Great Gods is the main tourist attraction of the island.
-It was well known during Ancient Greece due to being a gathering place for a “mystery religion.”
-Mystery religions were religious schools who only allowed participation by initiates, keeping the faiths themselves shrouded in mystery.
+It was well- known during Ancient Greece due to being a gathering place for a “mystery religion.”
+Mystery religions were religious schools which only allowed participation by initiates, keeping the faiths themselves shrouded in mystery.

 The village of Therma is another hub of the island.
 The area hosts many hotels and shops, as well as acting as an alternative nightlife spot.
 Therma is near many of the campsites that youthful island visitors stay in, so the bars there are generally humming.

 Thermal springs in the appropriately-named village of Therma also attract hundreds of visitors as an alternative to the cool waters of the many ponds on the island.